 - Increase difficulty by holding squat for 10 seconds.

-This is a very good movement to do with a spine specialist (such as a physical therapist or occupational therapist) who can provide guidance in identifying the proper position to use for lifting.
+This exercise is a good movement to practice with a spine specialist (such as a physical therapist or occupational therapist) who can provide guidance in identifying the proper position to use for lifting.

-- For more information on ergonomic lifting techniques, see also Manual Material Handling to Prevent Back Injury
+For more information on ergonomic lifting techniques, see Manual Material Handling to Prevent Back Injury